fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

 <img src="./docs/toolbox/install(FileZilla01).png" width="60%" >

 Start FileZilla and observe what you are seeing.<br/>
-Remark: The public maps can also be inspected and maintain via the TXT web interface.<br/>
+Remark: The public maps can also be inspected and maintained via the TXT web interface.<br/>
 See for an introduction the first part on [this link:]( https://github.com/fischertechnik/txt_training_factory/blob/master/doc/WEBServer_de.md)

 <img src="./docs/toolbox/install(FileZilla02).png" width="60%" >